Tiahynka: History

-Since 1781, the Nikolaev church has operated in the village.
+Since 1781, the St. Nicholas Church has operated in the village.
 It was renovated in 1807.
 As of 1886, 1,241 people lived in the village, which contained an Orthodox Church, a loan and savings bank, 5 benches, and an inn.

 The village was harmed by the Holodomor, with the National Book of Memory of Ukraine listing 17 named victims.
 However, there were a total of 124 victims overall within the village, many of whose names are not known.

 During the German occupation in World War II, the Germans operated a subcamp of the Dulag 123 transit prisoner-of-war camp in late 1941.

 The Russian military detonated a bridge in Tyahynka on 9 November 2022, as part of its withdrawal from the right bank of the Dnieper River.
 Civilian houses in the village were reportedly hit by Russian shelling in January 2023.
 In June 2023, the village was reportedly among the settlements partially or completely flooded due to the destruction of the Kakhovka Dam.